cceh/zenodup/README.md

   - _delete_: Deletes drafts of given conference from Zenodo
   - _get_metadata_: Saves the abstracts' metadata for conference's annual package.
 This method is used to create an csv file containing all final abstracts metadata of conference.
 In order to add publication category (e.g. poster, panel, ...) to csv file the conferences' files must be available in the required bundle structure under the configured output directory.
     > CAUTION: This method contains hardcoded elements.
+  - _write_identifier_: Writes the abstract's concept doi as related identifier.
+This method is used to add the abstract's concept doi to the affiliated poster publication.
+For this method the posters have to be stored in a subdirectory of the INPUT directory.
+It is necessary for each conference that the poster directory is called [CONFERENCE NAME]_poster containing the respective metadata file for the posters named [CONFERENCE NAME]_poster.xml (the final path is therefore ```/INPUT/[CONFERENCE NAME]_poster/[CONFERENCE NAME]_poster.xml```).

 - **name**: Name of conference's folder with bundle structure
 - **token**: Generated access token to use Zenodo API.